 Discharging your feelings of anger by venting them is no more an effective means to release your angst than repressing anger is.
 Venting will not help rid you of your anger.
 In fact, your anger begets more anger, as people identify you as an enraged human being, no matter what is making you angry.

 Neither repressing nor venting your anger will help you to let go of it.
 Only facing your anger head-on and dealing with it consciously will stop you from being an angry person.
 Taking responsibility for your anger will help to empower you to stop being so angry.
 You need to take charge of your anger, whether you’re a person who represses it or a person who can’t keep from spilling it out.

 It is essential to revisit your childhood experiences of anger to come to terms with your response to it.
 Once you face the extent of your anger and deal with events from childhood that caused the anger to build up inside of you, you can begin healing.
 If childhood trauma led to your carrying this rage, you might need the support of a therapist who can enable you to process your feelings and help you figure out how to stop being angry.

-Holding in your anger poisons you.
-Leaking or exploding anger hurts others as well.
+Holding in your anger can poison you.
+Leaking or exploding anger can hurt others.
 When you don’t know how to express anger appropriately, you may never get a lasting sense of relief.
 You may continue to experience major stress as you are forced to endure the repercussions of any distasteful, unacceptable behaviors.

 Learning to take responsibility for your anger through appropriate expression puts you at an advantage.
-It will help you put an end to the continual people-pleasing, the annoyance of not having your needs met, or the adverse results of your explosive anger.
+It will help you put an end to the continual people-pleasing, the annoyance of not having your needs met, or the adverse results of your explosive anger, whichever way your anger is manifesting itself.
 Owning your angry feelings and expressing them in moderation helps to empower you.
 Exercising assertiveness in your relationships in place of anger gives you confidence, which helps to promote inner peace.